HtetOoNaing/budgety-js-version/README.md

 **In this project,**

 - income and expenses can be added
-- income and expenses can be deleted
+- income and expenses can be removed

 **The app will calculate**